Affiliate links on Android Authority may earn us a commission. Learn more.

 For starters, Mi Fitness can only connect to Strava as a third-party app, not Google Fit, or any others.
 You also can’t export raw data files.
-So, the data collected by your Mi Band 6 stays in Xiaomi Wear.
+So, the data collected by your Mi Band 6 stays in Mi Fitness.
 That wouldn’t be a big deal if the app made it easy to see your data, but it doesn’t.

 Take heart rate data in workout summaries, for instance.
 You’re given a graph that shows your max and average heart rate, but it doesn’t allow you to see anything else.
 You can’t tap on the graph to get an exact heart rate at any given time.
 I think this is too basic, even for the average user.

-US users will also struggle with Xiaomi Wear if they’re used to the imperial system.
-Xiaomi Wear only supports the metric system.
-On top of that, there’s no 12-hour time support, no Fahrenheit support, and some Chinese text found throughout the app.
+US users will also struggle with Mi Fitness if they’re used to the imperial system.
+Mi Fitness only supports the metric system.
+On top of that, there’s no 12-hour time support, and no Fahrenheit support.

 Smartwatch features: Globally limited

 The Xiaomi Mi Band 6 offers basic smartwatch functionality and a few smaller features that aren’t usually found on other fitness trackers.
 The Mi Band 6 can mirror your smartphone notifications for any app.
 Notifications aren’t actionable — nor are they particularly easy to read on a display this size — so you’ll likely only glance at that incoming email or text then need to pick up your phone to see the whole thing.
 If you want an improved notification experience, you’ll want to buy a full-fledged smartwatch.

 If you live in China, Xiaomi sells two Mi Band 6 models: one with NFC and a voice assistant, and one without.
 The global version doesn’t have NFC or a voice assistant, either, so I could not test contactless payments or Xiaomi’s Xiao AI assistant.
 If you’re after a Mi Band that’s a little smarter, Huami released a Mi Band replica last year that comes with Amazon Alexa.